RAAC Remediation: Risks, Assessment and Management

 Turnkey Solutions for RAAC Management

-Starfish Construction draws on in-house expertise and project experience to deliver safe, compliant and efficient RAAC remediation.
+Starfish Construction draws on in-house expertise and project experience to deliver safe, compliant and efficient RAAC strengthening and remediation.
 Our end-to-end offering supports duty holders through survey, planning and delivery in a single integrated service, reducing the complexity of managing RAAC risk.

 Our team has extensive experience in technical surveying and structural analysis, with a proven track record of delivering remediation projects across schools, commercial facilities, and public-sector property assets.